BioAgent Bench: An AI Agent Evaluation Suite for Bioinformatics

 \subsection{Model Settings}

-We evaluate top-performing open and closed weights models from SWE-bench \cite{SweBench} at the time of running evaluation.
+We evaluate top-performing open- and closed-weight models from SWE-bench \cite{SweBench} at the time of running the evaluation.
 We run the models in three available harnesses: Claude Code \cite{claude_code}, Codex CLI \cite{codex_cli}, and OpenCode \cite{opencode}.
 Each run uses a simple system prompt that points the LLM at the available environment, strategy for producing artifacts, and the final completion condition.
-Agents are run in a sandboxed folder (sandbox rules defined by each individual harness), with access to the network.
-Every model is run with "high" reasoning effort if available.
+Although we run each agent in a sandboxed folder, agents have access to the internet.
+We run every run with "high" reasoning effort whenever available.